gquintard/libvmod-accept/README.rst

 ============
-vmod-example
+vmod-accept
 ============

 SYNOPSIS
 ========

-import example;
+import accept;

 DESCRIPTION
 ===========

-Example Varnish vmod demonstrating how to write an out-of-tree Varnish vmod.
+Accept Varnish vmod demonstrating how to write an out-of-tree Varnish vmod.

 Implements the traditional Hello World as a vmod.